 The presence of a sump pump is a warning for home inspectors.
 Most home inspectors agree that water is the Number One enemy of homes.
 The presence of a sump pump (or several sump pumps) increases the probability that the home has had or may have water problems.
 Look carefully for evidence of water problems, especially in sub-grade areas.

-A sump pump system consists of a sump (tank) below floor level.
+The Sump A sump pump system consists of a sump (tank) below floor level.
 It has one or more side inlets.
 The sump may be tile, steel, concrete or plastic, for example.
 Sumps should be at least 18 inches in diameter and 24 inches deep, ideally with a solid floor.
 Some sumps have gravel floors, which may work if they stay level.
 Sumps should have a cover to prevent people, pets and objects from falling in and to help keep radon gas, for example, out of the home.
 Covers should typically be flush with the floor surface.

-The pump is in the sump.
+The Pump The pump is in the sump.
 Pedestal pumps have the electric motor mounted above the sump.
 Submersible pumps have both the motor and pump at the bottom of the sump.
 In either case, there will be 120-volt electrical power and a float switch to activate the pump as the water level rises.

-Sump pumps typically have 120-volt cords plugged into a conventional receptacle.
+Electrical Sump pumps typically have 120-volt cords plugged into a conventional receptacle.
 The receptacle is typically a dedicated circuit.
 We do not want a sump pump deactivated because of a tripped breaker due to an overloaded branch circuit.

 GFCI may not be required for sump pump receptacle.